Om-Mochi/CodeDock/README.md

 ![CodeDock](CodeDock/icons/github_demo/win_demo.png)

-CodeDock is an advanced code editor and docking framework built with Python and PyQt6.
-The project was created to explore desktop application development, custom UI frameworks, software architecture, editor infrastructure, and Language Server Protocol (LSP) integration.
+CodeDock is a custom code editor and docking framework built with Python and PyQt6.
+It includes a VS Code-inspired editor experience, a custom docking system, Language Server Protocol (LSP) integration, a minimap, diagnostics, autocomplete, and workspace management.
+The project was created to explore desktop application architecture and advanced editor development.

 «⚠️ This project is primarily a learning project and is not intended to represent production-quality architecture or code organization.»